©Photo by iStock: Yuuji

 Food & Drink, Health & Beauty

-What Is Nukazuke
+What Is Nukazuke?

 Nukazuke Health Benefits

 If you’ve been following some of my previous articles, like those on miso and natto, you will understand the strong correlation between fermented foods and the overall good health of many Japanese people.
-Most importantly, fermented foods are beneficial in aiding with digestion and building good immune function, which can lead to an overall healthy body free from disease.
+Most importantly, fermented foods are beneficial in aiding digestion and building a good immune function, which can lead to an overall healthy body free from disease.
 They have also been shown to improve allergies and skin conditions in some people.

-Once the nukadoko bed has been mixed, the active cultures come alive to form a batch of good healthy probiotics, ready to ooze their goodness into the vegetables.
-Some of the vegetables that are added to the nukadoko bed can include cucumber, cabbage, pumpkin, eggplant, daikon and carrots.
+Once the nukadoko bed has been mixed, the active cultures come alive to form a batch of good, healthy probiotics ready to ooze their goodness into the vegetables.

-Not only does the fermentation process preserve the vegetables, but it also increases the nutritional content of some vitamins and minerals compared to eating the vegetables in their original state.
-Vitamin B1, also known as thiamine, is essential for the breakdown of carbohydrates for energy and plays a huge role in keeping the nervous system happy.
+Vitamin B1, also known as thiamine, is essential for breaking down carbohydrates for energy and plays a huge role in keeping the nervous system happy.
+A deficiency in this vitamin can lead to fatigue, indigestion, stress and tingling.
 It has been noted that vitamin B1 in daikon can be increased up to 16 times once fermented in nukadoko.
-A deficiency in this vitamin can lead to fatigue, indigestion, stress, tingling, and in severe cases beriberi.

-How to Use It
+How To Use It

 Nukazuke vegetables are often served as a side dish with meals as a condiment or palate cleanser between courses.
+To make your own Japanese-inspired, nutritious meal that is sure to impress your guests, try out this simple course:

 • 1 small bowl of nukazuke